 This section of the poem begins by referring to “the crowd.”
 With this phrase Byron’s speaker is alluding to the last traces of the human race.
 They were all, his speaker says, “…famish’d by degrees…” They did not all die at the same time, but slowly left the world as all source of nourishment did.

-Of all the world, only two men survived, and became enemies.
-This turn in the poem is reminiscent of the story of, and feud between, Cain and Abel the first two sons of Adam and Eve.
+Of all the world, only two men survived and became enemies.
+This turn in the poem is reminiscent of the story of, and the feud between, Cain and Abel the first two sons of Adam and Eve.

 These two men, “Of an enormous city” survived while all others did not.
-The speaker describes how they met next to the burning remains of “an altar-place” where a large number of “holy things” had been used to unholy purpose (as kindling for another fire).
+The speaker describes how they met next to the burning remains of “an altar-place” where a large number of “holy things” had been used for an unholy purpose (as kindling for another fire).